tonistubin/GCD_CourseAssignment/CodeBook.md

 Activity
 	One of six activities (Laying, Sitting, Standing, Walking, Walking_downstairs, Walking_upstairs)

-Columns 3-88 are mean values of all mean and standard deviation values derived from accelerometer and gyroscope signal measurements.
+Columns 3-88 are the means of all mean and standard deviation values derived from accelerometer and gyroscope signal measurements.
 Features and values are normalized and bounded within [-1,1].
 The naming convention is as follows:

 t = time domain signal, f = frequency domain signal, angle = angle between given vectors, BodyAcc = body acceleration signal, GravityAcc = gravity acceleration signal,